jina-ai/jina/docs/chapters/flow/index.md

 All accepted arguments follow the command line interface of `Pod`, which can be found in `jina pod --help`.
 Just remember to replace the dash `-` to underscore `_` in the name of the argument when referring to it in Python.

-Besides the file path, in Flow API `yaml_path` can accept other types:
+Besides the file path, in Flow API `uses` can accept other types:

 | Type | Example | Remark |
 | --- | --- | --- |